magento/devdocs/guides/v2.0/cloud/before/before-setup-env-env.md

 			/.gitattributes
 			auth.json

-5. Save your changes to `.gitignore` and exit the text editor.
+3. Save your changes to `.gitignore` and exit the text editor.

+Commit and push your changes to the Git branch.

 #### Next step
 [Install Magento]({{ page.baseurl }}cloud/before/before-setup-env-install.html)